Last updated on July 5th, 2019 at 11:04 am.

 However, these funds may have higher fees than other funds.
-In addition, investors with a higher risk tolerance may not want their portfolios being adjusted, which TDFs often do.
+In addition, investors with a higher risk tolerance may not want their portfolios being more in bonds, which TDFs often do

 IRA vs Roth IRA

-One advantage IRAs have over employer plans is flexibility.
-While employer plans typically only have certain funds you can choose, with an IRA, you pick your own funds.
+One advantage IRAs actually have over employer plans is flexibility.
+While employer plans typically only have certain funds you can choose, with an IRA you can pick your own funds.

 Keep in mind that VTSAX has a $3,000 minimum investment.
 FZROX has no minimum.